samwilson/kohana_kadldap/guide/kadldap/index.md

 # About Kadldap

-This module provides an Auth driver for Active Directory & LDAP authentication.
+This module provides an Auth driver for Active Directory & LDAP authentication, based on the [adLDAP](http://adldap.sourceforge.net) library.
 To use it, simply copy the config file from `MODPATH/config/kadldap.php` to `APPPATH/config/kadldap.php` and edit the variables therein.